Rick Shangraw: CEO of ASU Enterprise Partners

 In July 2016, Shangraw was named chief executive officer of ASU Enterprise Partners, a private, nonprofit organization composed of distinct entities – the ASU Foundation for A New American University, ASU Research Enterprise (ASURE), Arizona Technology Enterprises (AzTE), University Realty LLC, and the Research Collaboratory at ASU – that raise, create, and invest resources for Arizona State University by engaging in fundraising, applied research, technology transfer, realty, and collaborative research initiatives.

 In its first year of operation, Enterprise Partners was named a Top Company to Work For in Arizona by Republic Media and AZcentral.com.

 President of Cintana Education

 In May 2020, Shangraw was named president of Cintana Education.
 Cintana Education was founded in 2019 by Douglas Becker.
 The company has partnered with Arizona State University to work with universities around the globe to improve educational outcomes and access to higher education.

 President of American University Kyiv and American University of Technology

 Shangraw was appointed founding president of American University Kyiv in November 2021.
 The university launched in early 2022 but delayed academic operations due to the Russian invasion of Ukraine.
-He served as president until May 2023.
+He was president until May 2023.

 In 2024, Shangraw assumed the role of founding president of the American University of Technology in Tashkent, Uzbekistan.
 The institution is a Greenfield University developed in partnership with Arizona State University.